crdrost/essay-seeds/maths/real analysis notes.md

 have additive inverses `(-a)/b`.
 We actually have something a little more special now: the multiplicative inverse `a/b * b/a = 1` for every rational except `0/1`.
 This is, presumably, why we did it: we can now not just multiply by three, but also divide by 3, in the sense of multiplying by `1/3`.

-These axioms are the **field axioms**, and we say that the rationals, unlike the integers, are a *field* `(Q, +, *)`.
-We specify always with the field the operations of "addition" and "multiplication" which obey the field axioms, since they might be very different from our conventional arithmetical expectations in some branches of mathematics.
+These axioms are the **field axioms**, and we say that the rationals, unlike the integers, are a *field*, sometimes written `(ℚ, +, *)`.
+It is important to be a little careful: there are actually a lot of things to specify with a field, and a more proper description would probably be `(ℚ, (+, 0, -), (*, 1, ⁻¹))`.
+In practice people just assume that the knowledge about the identity and the inverse "come along with" the operations `+` and `*`, because those two are, we would say, *group operations*.

 The last thing that you might care about is *order*.
 The rationals have an ordering, just as the integers did.
 What is an ordering?